Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 Depending on the results of the examination, both conservative and surgical methods can be used.

-The primary goal of conservative, and in complex cases, surgical treatment is to reduce the pressure of the cerebrospinal fluid.
+The primary goal of conservative, and in complex cases, surgical treatment is to reduce cerebrospinal fluid pressure.

-Examination of the fundus makes it possible to detect characteristic small hemorrhages on the retina, an increase in the blood vessels of the eyeball, swelling of the optic nerve head.
+Examination of the fundus makes it possible to detect characteristic small hemorrhages on the retina, enlargement of the blood vessels of the eyeball, and swelling of the optic nerve head.

-Surgical treatment is resorted to with the ineffectiveness of drug therapy or for health reasons.
-It consists in shunting, creating an artificial way for the outflow of cerebrospinal fluid.
-Excess cerebrospinal fluid will be pumped out of the ventricles of the brain into the abdominal cavity or into the space between the meninges at the base of the brain through a special inserted tube.
-If a shunt is being placed on a child, it may need to be lengthened several times as the child grows.
+Surgical treatment is resorted to when drug therapy is ineffective or for health reasons.
+It consists of shunting, creating an artificial path for the outflow of cerebrospinal fluid.
+Excess cerebrospinal fluid will be pumped through a special tube inserted from the ventricles of the brain into the abdominal cavity or into the space between the meninges at the base of the brain.
+If the shunt is placed in a child, it may need to be lengthened several times as the child grows.

 In addition, surgical treatment is carried out in the treatment of certain neoplasms - aneurysms, hematomas, cysts, tumors.